XxpAuLbxX/HackerRank/Ruby/Arrays & Hashes/README.md

 Ruby Hash - Each
 ----------------
-You have seen the control structure each used on an array.
+You've seen the control structure each used on an array.
 Similarly, it is available for the Hash collection, as well.

 On Hash, it works in two ways.